zynla/Article-preview-component/README.md

 - `toggle()` adds a class to an element if it’s not already there, and removes it if it is — like switching the class on and off.

+- `window.innerWidth` returns the interior width of the browser’s viewport in pixels, useful for adjusting a page’s behavior or style based on screen size.

 ### Useful resources